rust-lang/rustc-dev-guide/src/building/bootstrapping.md

 a regular program, but `x.py build --stage 2 src/librustc_driver` to build a custom driver.

+### Are there other ways to think about stages?

+Yes!
+The above explanation focuses on what `rustc` is being _referred_ to - it describes `build --stage 1 src/rustc` as `build-stage` 1 and `run-stage 2`.
+However, another way to think about it is that `--stage 1` refers to the compiler _being run_, so `build --stage 1 src/rustc` means to _run_ `stage1/rustc` on the `src/rustc` crate.
+This can be slightly more confusing at first, but leads to a more consistent view of 'stage'.

 ## Complications of bootstrapping

 Since the build system uses the current beta compiler to build the stage-1